Hagibaer/uni/README.md

      This module is dealing with n-dimensional data and how to get meaningful insights.
 The R code in this folder is mostly just auxillary code to check if the manual calculations have been correct.

+5. Event Processing

+     Taken from the course description: This course will deal with common event models, languages for event processing, techniques to achieve robustness, and optimisations of event processing